nivaldoalves/Jogo-da-velha/README.md

 # Jogo-da-velha
-O arquivo original do jogo e do https://github.com/felipemotarocha
+O arquivo original do jogo e do felipemotarocha